GargitMoe/Meta-MM-Drug-prediction-model/README.md

 ## Usage

 ### Data Preparation

-- **Note**:Due to the large size of the datasets, the repository does not include data files.
-Users must prepare datasets separately.
 The project utilizes the following datasets for molecular property prediction:

 1. **MUV**: A dataset for classification tasks, focusing on molecular activity prediction.